AnryYang/anryyang.github.io/_pages/about.md

 Research Interests
 ======
 - Data management and analytics
-  - similarity search over graph data
+  - similarity search in graph data
 - Data mining and machine learning
   - clustering and network embedding